Treatments and drugsBy Mayo Clinic staff

 If you have an enlarged spleen but don't have any symptoms and the cause can't be found, your doctor may suggest watchful waiting.
 You'll have to see your doctor for revaluation in six to 12 months, or sooner if you develop any symptoms.

 If an enlarged spleen causes serious complications or the underlying problem can't be identified or treated, surgical removal of your spleen (splenectomy) may be an option.
 In fact, in chronic or critical cases, surgery may offer the best hope for recovery.

 But elective spleen removal requires careful consideration.
-You can live an active life without a spleen, but you're more likely to contract serious or even life-threatening infections, including overwhelming post-splenectomy infection, which can occur soon after the operation.
-Sometimes, radiation can shrink your spleen so that you can avoid surgery.
+You can live an active life without a spleen, but you're more likely to contract serious or even life-threatening infections after having your spleen removed.
+Sometimes radiation can shrink your spleen so that you can avoid surgery.

 Reducing infection risk after surgery

 If you do have your spleen removed, certain steps can help reduce your risk of infection, including: